How to Deploy a Flask Application to Production on Code Capsules

 Create the Capsule

-- Choose a "Backend Capsule".
+- Choose "Backend Capsule".

-- Press next.
+- Press "Next".

-- Leave the "Run Command" blank and create the Capsule.
+- Leave "Run Command" blank.

 Code Capsules will automatically build your application when you’ve finished creating the Capsule.
 While the build is in progress, you can view the log by clicking "View Build Progress" next to the "Building Capsule" message.